 Advanced AutoCAD techniques are taught with a focus on productivity and time management.
 Students learn how to analyze an assignment, determine an efficient course of action and work quickly and accurately to meet deadlines.
 Lecture two hours, laboratory three hours per week.
-Prerequisite: CAD 141 or permission of instructor.
+Prerequisites: Take CAD-100, CAD-101 and CAD-102, or instructor permision - Must be completed prior to taking this course..